Safe handling of hazardous substances in the workplace:

 • Exposure of hazardous substances

-• Inhaling hazardous substances
+• Inhaling unsafe substances

-• Hazardous substances register
+• Fabric register

 Inhalation (of vapours, mists or fine particles) is one of the most common ways of exposure to hazardous substances.
 When the hazardous substances are inhaled, they enter the lungs and can cause damage.
 This may lead to respiratory problems, allergies, irritation of the eyes and nose, headaches, dizziness and even severe illnesses.